night-ghost/CoolBeacon/README.md

 Differences from tBeacon:

-* Understands *only* MAVlink and is designed for direct connection to the controller APM / PixHawk
+* Understands *only* MAVlink/MSP/LTM and is designed for direct connection to the controller APM / PixHawk / INAV
 * When connected to the battery it no saves energy and gets through MAVlink not only coordinates but other information
 * Coordinates before storing the EEPROM are filtered by the minimum distance - why write standing still?
 * Knows how to "talk" not only to the radio but to buzzer, one can move all preflight "talks" to it
 * Voice formed by a timer rather than delay() - so is a much cleaner
 * In all operating power radio is automatically adjusted according to the strength of the received signal
+* Knows how to wait for the end of the unmodulated carrier before switching to transmission
 * After arm and up to disarm radio does not turn on at all - so as not to interfere
-* When disarming at a radius less than 10 meters from the point of takeoff the beacon does not turns on (except for the call mode which always works)
+* When disarming at a radius less than 10 meters from the point of arming the beacon does not turns on (except for the call mode which always works)
 * After crash timed beacon activated immediately, without delay (if enabled)
 * Beacon is able to operate GSM-module SIM800, and send an SMS with the coordinates of a crash landing (and in the air in case of emergency or decline triggered the parachute)
 * Control of the parachute rescue system (servo on CHUTE_PIN)